 There is no central body within DC government that handles FOIA requests.
 Instead, each D.C. agency processes its own records.
-The primary point of contact for DC FOIA is the agency FOIA Officer or the Agency Director.
+The primary point of contact for DC FOIA is an agency's FOIA Officer or an agency's Director.

 The DC Mayor's Office of Legal Counsel (MOLC) handles FOIA Appeals.
-The DC Office of the Attorney General (OAG) handles FOIA litigation through its Civil Litigation Division and also provides FOIA advice through its Legal Counsel Division.
+The DC Office of the Attorney General (OAG) handles FOIA litigation through its Civil Litigation Division and provides FOIA advice through its Legal Counsel Division.

-THE MAYOR OF THE DISTRICT OF COLUMBIA HAS ALSO CREATED THE DISTRICT OF COLUMBIA "OPEN GOVERNMENT ADVISORY GROUP."
-KNOWN AS OGAG.
 OGAG ADVISES THE MAYOR ON FOIA AND OTHER OPEN GOVERNMENT AND TRANSPARENCY ISSUES.

 THE GROUP INCLUDES SUBJECT MATTER EXPERTS FROM THE GOVERNMENT AND MEMBERS OF THE PUBLIC WITH EXPERTISE IN OPEN GOVERNMENT.